n0924/PromiseKeeper/README.md

 ### Utilize Need/Want list to make wise choices

 <p> This application aims to improve the transparency
-of how much and what the user spent the money.
+of how much and how the user spent their money.
 The Want or Need list feature helps them decide whether the purchase is necessary, which prevents impulsive buying.
-Furthermore, the Above-Budget feature reveals the items bought at prices above budget, and how much they have overspent.
+Furthermore, the bought-want list feature helps the user know how they are spending money on wanted items.
+Although it is generally harder to cut budgets on needed items, managing expenses on wanted goods can be achieved by better decision making.
 Knowing their money usage is the first step in managing their finance well.</p>

 ### Aim of this project